10 Surefire Ways to Fail at Cold Calling

 9. I give up

 Giving up too soon is a symptom of a failed cold caller.
-Successful sales people are goal and outcome oriented.
+Successful salespeople are goal and outcome-oriented.
 They know their numbers and they work them to their benefit.
 They predict objections and use techniques for overcoming objections.
 They don’t let blocks stop them.
-They build pipeline and call backs (see point.
+They build pipelines and callbacks (see point.
 2 above) and don’t become discouraged by the rejection that is inherent in the job role.
 The winner is the tortoise not the hare in this game too.
 Remember that it’s about belief.
 If you think you can, you can.
 If you think you can’t, you most certainly won’t!